ToriClient/Tori-Client-Bug-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Operating System:**
 What operating system did you experience this under? (ex.
 Windows 10, Windows 11, MacOS)

+**Log file ID:**
+If this is a launcher related issue, see [these instructions](https://help.toriclient.com/books/launcher-guides/page/obtaining-launcher-logs) on how to upload a log and generate a unique log ID to paste here.

+**Computer Specs:** (OPTIONAL)
+If this is a performance issue or something that may be tied to your computer hardware, please list your computer specifications here.

 **Additional context**
 Add any other context about the problem here.

-**Log file ID:**
-If this is a launcher related issue, see [these instructions](https://help.toriclient.com/books/launcher-guides/page/obtaining-launcher-logs) on how to upload a log and generate a unique log ID to paste here.